Bentham Geoconsulting - Geophysical Consultants, North-West UK Engineering and Environmental Information

 Contact Us

-Magnetometer and Gradiometer Surveys:-
+Magnetic Surveys using Magnetometer and Gradiometer techniques:-

-The local magnetic field is measured with an instrument called magnetometer.
-These instruments have various operational differences which affect their sensitivity and noise rejection thresholds and the type of survey for which they are suitable.
+Magnetometer and gradiometer survey instruments have various operational differences which affect their sensitivity and noise rejection thresholds and the type of survey for which they are suitable.

-Magnetic survey over an infilled landfill site
+Total field magnetic geophysical survey over an infilled landfill site

 Applications :-